qizhu2021/NCPL/README.md

 'Noisy-Consistent Pseudo Labeling Model for Semi-supervised Skin Lesion Classification'.

 ## About:
-NCPL (Noisy-consistent Pseudo Labeling Model) provides a consistency semi-supervised framework.
-This framework incoroprates a robust pseudo label generation and selection mechanism and an attentive feature integration components to classify skin lesion images in a scenario which is lack of clean annotation image samples.
+NCPL (Noisy-consistent Pseudo Labeling Model) provides a noisy consistent semi-supervised framework.
+In the absence of clear annotation image samples, this approach incorporates a robust pseudo label creation and selection method, as well as an attentive feature integration component, to categorize skin lesion images.

 ## Installation: